Rudolph Lewis (cyclist)

-Rudolph Ludewyk "Okey" Lewis (12 July 1887 – 29 October 1933) was a South African road racing cyclist who won the gold medal in the road race at the 1912 Summer Olympics.
+Rudolph Ludewyk "Okey" Lewis (12 July 1887 – 29 October 1933) was a South African road racing cyclist who won the gold medal in the time trial at the 1912 Summer Olympics.

 Lewis was born on a farm near Pretoria and grew up in Germiston.
-He worked full-time underground at a gold mine, and in spare time trained in cycling, boxing and skating.
-After the 1912 Olympics he raced professionally in Germany in 1913–14, and won the classic race Rund um Dresden in 1914.
+He worked full-time underground at a gold mine and, in his spare time, trained in cycling, boxing and skating.
+After the 1912 Olympics, he raced professionally in Germany in 1913–14 and won the classic race Rund um Dresden in 1914.
 During World War I, he served in the German Army and was awarded the Iron Cross.
 His health deteriorated as a result of war injuries and time spent in a prison camp, which resulted in his early death at age 46.